Sackaos/Akko-Bot/README.md

 # Init

-add a `keys.json` in the main folder with:
+Change the `data/keys-template.json` to `data/keys.json` and fill in the info:

 ```
 {